googlemaps-samples/android-samples/tutorials/MapWithMarker/README.md

 Google Maps Android API Sample: Adding a Map with a Marker
 ==========================================================

-This sample goes hand in hand with a tutorial for the Google Maps Android API v2:
+This sample goes hand in hand with a tutorial for the Google Maps Android API:
 [Adding a Map with a Marker](https://developers.google.com/maps/documentation/android-api/map-with-marker).

 Prerequisites